Hungarian literature: Earliest writings in the 10th-14th century

-Renaissance and Baroque 15-17th century
+Renaissance and Baroque during the 15th-17th centuries

 The 15th century saw the first translations from the Bible.
 Two Transylvanian preachers, Thomas and Valentine, followers of the Bohemian religious reformer Jan Hus, were responsible for this work, of which the prophetic books, the Psalms, and the Gospels have survived.
 A great part of the vocabulary created for the purpose is still in use.

 Renaissance literature flourished under the reign of King Matthias (1458–1490).
 Janus Pannonius, although he wrote in Latin, counts as one of the most important persons in Hungarian literature, being the only significant Hungarian humanist poet of the period.

-The first printing house was also founded during Matthias's reign, by András Hess, in Buda.
-The first book printed in Hungary was the Chronica Hungarorum.
+The Buda Chronicle was published in 1473, it was produced by András Hess in Buda, and is the first incunabulum ever printed in Hungary.
+Thus, the year 1473 is considered the beginning of Hungarian book printing.
+The Chronica Hungarorum from the Hess printing house in Buda is unprecedented in Europe in the 15th century, because no other country's history of printing begins with the publication of a folk's history.
+This is the first example, that the printing history of a country begin with the publication of the history of a people.
+The Hungarian book printing preceded England, Spain, and Austria.
+In fact, the number of printing houses was not too high at that time.
+At the end of the 1470s, 66 printing houses could operate in Europe, of which two were in the Kingdom of Hungary (in Buda and Pozsony (now Bratislava)).

 In 1526 most of Hungary fell under Ottoman occupation, from which date the beginning of the Middle Hungarian period is set, in connection with various cultural changes.
 The most important poets of the period were Bálint Balassi (1554–1594), Sebestyén Tinódi Lantos (c.
 1510–1556) and Miklós Zrínyi (1620–1664).
 Balassi's poetry shows Mediaeval influences.
 His poems can be divided into three thematic categories: love poems, war poems and religious poems.
 Zrínyi's most significant work, Szigeti veszedelem ("Peril of Sziget", 1648/49) is an epic written in the style of the Iliad, and recounts the heroic Battle of Szigetvár, where his great-grandfather died while defending the castle of Szigetvár.